ElektraInitiative/libelektra/src/plugins/blockresolver/README.md

 #> text

 # only the block between the tags is read!
-kdb export system/tests/blockresolver ini
+kdb export system/tests/blockresolver mini
 # STDOUT-REGEX: key1.*=.*val1

 # add a new key to the resolved block
-kdb set system/tests/blockresolver/section1/key12 val12
+kdb set system/tests/blockresolver/key12 val12

 cat $(kdb get system/tests/blockfile)
 #> text